Iontophoresis and Hyperhidrosis

-This is one of the alternative methods that a patient can try for the treatment of palmar and plantar hyperhidrosis.
-Applications may vary but typically it has to be used a few times a week for periods of up to 30 minutes.
+This is one of the alternative methods that a patient can try for the treatment of palmar (hand) and plantar (foot) hyperhidrosis.
+Applications may vary, but typically these devices have to be used a few times a week for periods of up to 30 minutes.
 The device provides a direct current of 15 to 20 mA.
 Achieving euhidrosis (Normal Sweating) is difficult to obtain.

 Another device is made by The Fischer MD-1a (R.A.
 Fischer Co., Northridge, California – www.rafischer.com).
-Those devices have also an axillary pad for the treatment of axillary hyperhidrosis.
+Those devices also have an axillary pad for the treatment of axillary hyperhidrosis.

 It is now possible to rent the Drionic and Fischer machines on a weekly basis.
-This will allow people to try this device to see what if any benefit can be obtained.
+This will allow people to try this device to see if any benefits can be obtained.
 Arrangements can be made with the manufacturer.
 It is recommended that you save the receipt to ensure proof of attempted conservative treatment.